mdn/content/files/en-us/learn/css/css_layout/position_skills/index.md

 {{EmbedGHLiveSample("css-examples/learn/tasks/position/position1.html", '100%', 1000)}}

+Additional question:

-As an extra challenge, can you change the target to display underneath the text?
+- As an extra challenge, can you change the target to display underneath the text?

 > **Callout:**
 >